Sir John Gell, 2nd Baronet

 Sir John Gell, 2nd Baronet (1613 – 8 February 1689) was an English politician who sat in the House of Commons at various times between 1654 and 1689.
+He was born at Hopton Hall in Hopton, Derbyshire, as part of the Gell Baronets.

 Early life

-He was baptised at Kedleston in October 1613.
+He was baptized at Kedleston in October 1613.
 Gell was the son of Sir John Gell, 1st Baronet of Hopton, Derbyshire, and his wife Elizabeth Willoughby, daughter of Sir Percival Willoughby of Wollaton Hall, Nottinghamshire.

 He matriculated at Magdalen Hall, Oxford on 23 November 1632, aged 17.

 Career

 In 1654, Gell was elected Member of Parliament for Derbyshire in the First Protectorate Parliament.
 He was re-elected MP for Derbyshire in 1656 for the Second Protectorate Parliament.
 In 1659 he was re-elected MP for Derbyshire for the Third Protectorate Parliament.

 Gell inherited the baronetcy on the death of his father in 1671.
 He was High Sheriff of Derbyshire in 1673.
-In January 1689 he was elected MP for Derbyshire but died a month later at the age of 76.
+In January 1689, he was elected MP for Derbyshire but died a month later at the age of 76.